 Fossils are bones that were covered in sediment so quickly that the air was completely blocked out, making any decomposition impossible, as is the case after volcanic eruptions and other catastrophic events that displace large amounts of sediment in the earth.

-Only an extremely small fraction of living organisms manage to be fossilized, and even then, we still call them “bones”, but that isn’t actually the case.
-Fossils were bones that never decomposed, but over time, minerals in the surrounding materials began leeching from the living tissue, replacing living cells with rock!
-So, when we talk about dinosaur bones being dug up after millions of years, we’re actually just digging up ancient rocks that are shaped precisely as the original bones once were.
+Only an extremely small fraction of living organisms manage to become fossilized, and even then we still call them “bones,” but that is not really the case.
+Fossils were bones that never decomposed, but over time minerals in the surrounding materials began to leach out of the living tissue and replace living cells with rocks!
+So when we talk about dinosaur bones being excavated after millions of years, we are actually just digging up ancient rocks that are shaped exactly as the original bones once were.

-This process of fossilization starts when water carries minerals like calcium and iron into the cavities of the decayed bone.
-The minerals settle there, fortifying the pre-existing minerals in the bone.
-Over time, all that remains is stone that has taken on the shape of bone.
+This process of fossilization begins when water carries minerals such as calcium and iron into the cavities of the decayed bone, where the minerals settle there, fortifying the pre-existing minerals in the bone.
+Over time, only stone that has taken the form of bone remains.
 The oldest fossils humans have discovered are roughly 2.8 million years old (source), and were found in Ethiopia.

-The most famous examples of ancient bones remaining intact comes from Egypt, where the mysterious practice of mummification prevented bones from decomposing in certain cases.
+The most famous examples of intact ancient bones originate from Egypt, where the mysterious practice of mummification prevented bone decay in certain cases.

-When powerful drying salts, like natron, were used to clear the body of any liquids, it prevented bacteria and fungus from starting the decomposition process.
+When strong drying salts, like natron, were used to rid the body of fluids, they prevented bacteria and fungi from triggering the decomposition process.
 Furthermore, once the mummy was sealed in linen and a sarcophagus, the lack of oxygen and moisture almost entirely prevented the breakdown of tissue and bone.

 Bones do decay, just at a slower rate than other types of organic material and tissue.
 Based on a wide range of extrinsic and intrinsic factors, bone can last for a few months to a few geologic eras, but the truth is that nothing lasts forever.